pckessel/MPAInjectHashWebpackPlugin/README.md

 >   <script type="text/javascript" src="/dist/build/app1-8ffe29d58b95d211d686-bundle.js"></script>

-`app2`'s output gets written to the app2.master file within the app2 directory.
-We has to override the file to look for within that application's directory.
+We wanted to write the newly generated bundle for app2 into its `app2.master` file within the `app2` directory.
+In order to do this, we simply passed in an override for app2 and specified the file.
+Passing in the file property only worked because the target file existed within the same directory as the entry file for app2.

 `src/app2/app2.master`